conventional-devs/Pear-Conventions/src/content/docs/the-book/1-foundations/finding-peers.md

 title: Finding Peers
 ---

+## The Basics

+There are two main ways of using holepunching to find and connect with peers: Hyperdht and Hyperswarm.
+While both have use cases they are better suited towards, Hyperswarm abstracts away some of the complexities of Hyperdht.
+Let's dig into both.

 ## What is HyperDHT?

 HyperDHT is a distributed hash table (DHT) that powers Hyperswarm and is built on top of dht-rpc.
 It serves as a peer-to-peer networking layer designed to facilitate finding and connecting to peers using end-to-end encrypted connections.
 The key innovation is that peers are identified by public keys rather than IP addresses, allowing connections regardless of network location or when peers move between networks.